amir343/ElasticStorage/README.md

 Project is an implementation to simulate the elasticity property for storage nodes in a Distributed Storage Systems (DSS) in the context of a cloud environment like Amazon.

-This project is built on top of Kompics [1] which is a distributed event-driven message-passing component model for building distributed systems.
+This project is built on top of [Kompics] which is a distributed event-driven message-passing component model for building distributed systems.

 # Check out and build